 … in general, we are very bad predictors of how an event — bad or good — is going to affect us emotionally in the future…

 For those of the positive attitude school of thought, anticipating bumps (and planning for them) does not preclude maintaining an upbeat, even enthusiastic approach to the tasks of investigating a new lifestyle.
 And then putting those plans into action.
-But to anticipate that it will go without a hitch or that we will not have to hang on tight when we hit chop is unrealistic.
+However, it is unrealistic to anticipate that it will go without a hitch or that we will not have to hang on tight when we hit choppy weather.

 The good news, of course: Experience reminds us that we are resourceful as well as resilient, and we are well served by life skills that encourage us to “roll with the punches.”